-The Bainbridge Island Land Trust hires a dedicated crew of teens aged 15 and older to work on conservation lands during the summer.
-The Land Trust Teen Conservation Crew performs valuable conservation work such as invasive plant removal, property clean up, and other stewardship tasks on island conservation lands in partnership with conservation easement landowners or on Land Trust-owned lands.
+Each summer the Bainbridge Island Land Trust hires a dedicated crew of teens aged 14 and older to work on conservation lands.
+The Land Trust Teen Conservation Crew provides a unique summer employment opportunity for students.
+The crew performs invasive plant removal, property clean up, and other stewardship tasks needed on protected properties.
 This program is financially supported by cost-share with easement owners, the Bainbridge Community Foundation, private donors and the Land Trust.